shehio/Policy-Gradient/README.md

 This is a repository to study AI in games.
 Investigating tree-based methods and Reinforcement Learning with a policy network on different scale of action spaces.
 The plan is to extend this repo to cover more of challenges in gameplay, not on the implemtation side, but on the scaling side.
+We start with a fun game which is having the two top chess engines play against each other.

 ### How
 - Clone and build Stockfish and lc0: `./build_engines.sh`